 - Attend a first-time home buying seminar or talk to a credit counselor who does not work for a lender.
 You can research your options without being influenced by someone who has a financial interest in the home or loan you choose.
 The U.S. Department of Housing and Urban Development (HUD) offers free housing counseling and seminars.

-- When you have done your research and are ready to move on to the next step, visit a lender, understand the loan choices that would be available to you, and, once you’ve determined the most suitable loan, get pre-approved for that loan.
+- Select your lender and get pre-approved.
+When you have done your research and are ready to move on to the next step, visit a lender, understand the loan choices that would be available to you, and, once you’ve determined the most suitable loan, get pre-approved for that loan.
 Since you will already know how much money you can borrow, you will know what price range you should look at and can move quickly if you are bidding on a house that has several interested buyers.
 A lender’s pre-approval would still be subject to a final verification of your credit and a satisfactory appraisal, but it’s a big step toward becoming a home owner.